 eToro is a global trading platform that is now available in Australia.
 You can invest in shares, currencies, cryptocurrencies, commodities and ETFs.
 But is it a good option for investing and trading?
 I’ve been using eToro to trade for the last few years.
 Here is my eToro Australia review.

 What is eToro

 eToro is an online trading platform.
-You can buy and sell shares (both real shares and CFDs), forex (currency like the AUD), cryptos (like bitcoin) and commodities (such as Gold and Oil).
+You can buy and sell shares (both real shares, ETFs and CFDs), forex (currency like the AUD), cryptos (like bitcoin) and commodities (such as Gold and Oil).
 It’s also a “copy trading platform”.
 This means you can copy trades made by more experienced traders.
 Whenever they make a trade, your account also makes a trade.

 In Australia you can trade both real stocks and CFDs on eToro.
 For most people, I would recommend sticking with investing in real stocks.
 CFDs are a more complex financial instrument and are meant to be traded by more advanced traders.